minibits-cash/minibits_wallet/README.md

 - [x] Scan QR code of a coin token
 - [x] Paste coin token from clipboard
 - [x] Receive tokens with coins from multiple mints (untested)
+- [x] Notification on received payment (app needs to come to foreground)
 - [ ] Share payment request to receive
 - [x] Receive coins while being offline, redeem later (MVP version)

 Send coins
 - [x] Share coin token to send through another app
 - [x] Show coin token as a QR code
-- [x] Track receive of pending coins by the payee
+- [x] Notification on payment received by the payee (app needs to come to foreground)
 - [x] Send to contact [✨ New!]
 - [ ] Lock coins sent offline to the receiver wallet key